levvim/lvmp/README.md

 # lvmp: A genomics pipeline framework

 ## lvmp is a collection of deployable genomics pipelines constructed in a methodical framework using Docker and Snakemake.
-We can alter, recontruct and add functions quickly using the modular structure.
-This structure can also scale for large parallel analyses and can deplot in different cluster environments.
+We can alter, recontruct and add functions quickly using a modular structure.
+This structure can also scale for large parallel analyses and can deploy in different cluster environments.

 Our file structure uses a directory for a given project, and subdirectories for each step.
 As the pipeline progresses we move files across directories until we reach our final output.
 The pipeline specific dependencies are stored in separate `scripts`, `container`, and `reference` directories.
 The pipeline metrics are stored in a project specific log folder.
 Exmple: